jkorichneva/jkorichneva/README.md

 ### Hi there 👋

-My name is Jana (or Yana, or Iana, I don't really know how is right).
+My name is Jana.
 I am Frontend developer with full-stack background, who worked both in startups and in enterprise companies.
 More info about me and my contributions here:

 <!--